yyyuechen/EGFR-AIDD-Virtual-Screening/docs/FINAL_PROJECT_SUMMARY.md

 * Vina scores and ADMET flags are screening approximations, not experimental measurements.
 * The standard scaffold split is one deterministic realisation.

-## Suggested CV description

-> Built an end-to-end AI-driven drug discovery pipeline for EGFR
-> inhibitors: curated 10,161 ChEMBL IC50 molecules, benchmarked Morgan
-> fingerprints, GNNs, and a SMILES Transformer, and showed that Morgan
-> fingerprints with Random Forest were the most robust representation.
-> Designed scaffold-aware and applicability-domain validation (standard
-> scaffold R2 0.573, Spearman 0.759; error increases with chemical novelty),
-> ran retrospective screening (ROC-AUC 0.885), multi-seed external
-> validation, ADMET filtering, and AutoDock Vina docking validated by
-> erlotinib redocking (RMSD 1.238 A).

-## 60-90 second interview explanation

-"I built a computational drug discovery pipeline for EGFR inhibitors, starting from 10,161 ChEMBL IC50 measurements.
-I curated the data into a clean molecule-level pIC50 dataset, then compared three molecular
-representations: Morgan fingerprints, graph neural networks, and a SMILES Transformer.
-The key scientific question was generalization to new chemistry, so I built two scaffold-aware benchmarks: a standard scaffold split, where the model must predict activity for unseen ring systems, and a hard out-of-distribution split where every test scaffold is unique.
-Morgan fingerprints with Random Forest were the strongest and most robust model, with R2 0.573 on the standard scaffold split and ROC-AUC 0.885 in a retrospective screening benchmark.
-I also added an applicability-domain analysis showing that predictions become less reliable as molecules become less similar to the training chemistry, which is useful for knowing when to trust the model.
-A five-seed audit showed that Random Forest was reproducibly positive externally, while a previously attractive ensemble was not.
-Finally, I filtered candidates with ADMET descriptors, docked them with AutoDock Vina, and validated the docking setup by redocking the erlotinib co-crystal to 1.24 Angstrom.
-The main takeaways are that scaffold-aware validation is essential, simpler representations can beat deep models in this regime, and honest uncertainty analysis matters for real screening."